sunfounder/kepler-kit/docs/source/video_course/lesson45.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 45 : Calculating Height from a Dropped Object in Freefall
+Lesson 45: Calculating Height from a Dropped Object in Freefall
 =============================================================================
 This tutorial covers using the MPU6050 sensor with the Raspberry Pi Pico W to measure vertical distances: